plamzi/Havoc/README.md

         port:			3306
     }

-...

 * Import the included SQL schema with sample content (highly recommended).
 If you don't import the SQL schema, an empty one will be created by the ORM on first run.
 However, you may need to perform some additional tweaks, and you will be missing out on a lot of examples.
 Only start with a clean schema if you intend to immediately strike out on your own in a different direction.

 * * Optionally, near the top of config.js, modify the ports on which the simple socket and websocket servers for the game should run.

-config = {

 	server: {
 		port:		6000, 		/* raw socket server port */
 		wsport:		6001, 		/* websocket server port */
 		dev:		true, 		/* flag for dev environment */
-		dynamic:	true, 		/* allow dynamic loading of scripts when they are modified. otherwise, you can still use reload command */
+		dynamic:	true, 		/* allow dynamic loading of scripts when modified */
 		language:	'eng', 		/* default language / strings file */
 		log: 		'./syslog' 	/* path to the syslog */
-	},
-...
+	}

 * * Optionally, install Node Package Manager to be able to update 3rd party scripts ahead of time: